stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_triad/46_data_binding.md

 Possibility to say how to transform the data as they go back and forth.
 Backbone.js stickit onSet/onGet

+The triad becomes a 1:1 connection between view and model, with the controller being invisible and generic.

 ### Practical Examples

 Cocoa Bindings, TraitsUI